The Bose Portable Speaker Is Excellent

 The Portable Speaker is a 360-degree speaker and it lives up to it: I can walk around the room and enjoy great music everywhere in the room, and even the next room.
 This is unlike my earlier computer speakers, where I had to be in front.
 With the Portable Speaker, the music fidelity from behind is 90% as good as from forward.

-This speaker is bad for podcasts — it’s too bassy even at minimum bass, and voices are not clear.
+This speaker is bad for podcasts — it’s too bassy even at minimum bass, and voices are not clear, as compared to my floorstanders or TV, but better than my Echo Dot With Clock (3rd gen), Macbook Pro (16-inch, M1), iPad Pro (11-inch), iPhone 15 or Pixel XL.

 It comes in white and black.
 Buy white — it looks beautiful.